karmab/kcli/README.md

 ## issues found with cloud images

-- Also note that you need to install python-simplejson ( actually bringing python2.7) to allow ansible to work on ubuntu
+- Note that you need to install python-simplejson (actually bringing python2.7) to allow ansible to work on ubuntu
-- debian images are freezing. rebooting fixes the issue but as such cloudinit doesnt get applied...
 - debian/archlinux images are missing the NoCloud datasource for cloud-init.
 Edit them with guestfish to make them work with cloud-init.

 ## TODO